Jérémy Grégoire: Professional

 After his major junior hockey career had concluded, Grégoire joined the St. John's IceCaps, the Canadien's American Hockey League (AHL) affiliate, after attending the NHL affiliate training camp.
 He played 118 games for the IceCaps within two seasons, recording 23 points and 148 penalty minutes during that time.

 Grégoire was invited to the Canadiens 2017 training camp but was cut before the final roster decision and was reassigned to their new American Hockey League affiliate, the Laval Rocket.
 Grégoire was suspended for one game on January 22, 2018, for instigating a fight during a fight against the Belleville Senators on January 20.
 He ended the season with a new career high 25 points in 63 games.

 As a free agent, Grégoire signed an AHL contract with the Milwaukee Admirals on July 9, 2018.
 He played in his 200th career AHL game on December 5, 2018.
 He was traded to the Tucson Roadrunners shortlythereafter on February 8, 2019, in exchange for future considerations.
 The following night, he recorded his first goal with the team in a game against the Rockford IceHogs.
 On June 26, 2019, Grégoire was signed to a two-year AHL contract extension to continue his tenure with the Tucson Roadrunners.

 Grégoire played three seasons with the Roadrunners, before leaving as a free agent and extending his career in the AHL on a one-year contract for the 2021–22 season with the Texas Stars on July 27, 2021.

 Following his seventh season in the AHL, Grégoire left North America as a free agent to sign his first contract abroad in agreeing to a one-year deal with Austrian club, Vienna Capitals of the ICE Hockey League, on June 20, 2022.
+At the conclusion of his contract with Vienna, Grégoire remained in Europe to continue his professional career, joining Finnish club Ilves of the Liiga, on an initial trial basis before securing a one-year contract for the 2023–24 season on October 26, 2023.